Rules & Regulations

 - Teams made up of students from different schools are allowed, but students need to seek endorsement from the respective schools before submitting the proposal forms.

-- Students who had recently graduated in 2017 can also participate so long as they have the endorsement of the school that they had graduated from.
+- Students who graduated in 2020/2021 can also participate so long as they have the endorsement of the school that they graduated from.

 - Participants are allowed to submit more than one project, however, they are required to submit a proposal form for each project.